Psyshadow/HCIclone/ROADMAP.md

 Further the mentor is also assigned to a project/person.
 This assignment is done by the EWOR program but the relation to the mentor must be available in wordpress to show his/her information and let the mentor interact with the platform.

 ### Leaderboard
 Learndash implements a leaderboard for their quizzes.
-Everything which goes beyond quizzes must be again implemented in an extension even though the modules point can be taken from learndash.
+Everything which goes beyond quizzes must be again implemented in an extension even though the module points can be taken from learndash.
 The leaderboard can be delayed since this feature is not a core utility but rather an addition to the user experience.

 ### Bubble Selection
 The module content should be structured and presented in a way that participants are encouraged to discover the content and have a rather playful way to interact in contrast to the univerities' formal approach.
 Therefore to present the user with topics which he/she is particularly interested in an interest check lets the user make selection of the preferred topics.
 The content is then suggested according to this selection to encourage the user to complete modules.